lemonce/lemonce.net/source/docs/setup/index.md

 **Windows**

-- Visit Lemonce download page and click <button class="btn-teal">Download Free Trial</button> button to jump to to lemonce-publisher page on Github.
+- Visit Lemonce home-page and click <a class="btn-teal" href="https://license.lemonce.com:8082/#/download">Download Free Trial</a> button to jump to to download page.
-- Choose the right URL to download the **Windows** Version.
+- Choose the **Windows** Version.
 - Save the Lemonce installer to your computer, then open the file.
 - Install according to the prompt, double-click on the Lemonce icon when finishing installation.